vgainullin/acpca/README.md

-# AC-PCA: Adjusted Confounding Principal Component Analysis
+# ACPCA: Adjusted for Confounding Principal Component Analysis

-AC-PCA is a Python implementation of Adjusted Confounding Principal Component Analysis, a method designed to remove unwanted technical variation (batch effects) from high-dimensional data while preserving biological signal.
-It is particularly useful for analyzing high-dimensional biological data such as gene expression or methylation arrays where batch effects can obscure true biological signals.
+ACPCA is a Python implementation of Adjusted for Confounding Principal Component Analysis, a method designed to mitigate technical variation (batch effects) from high-dimensional data while preserving signal.

-## Features

-- Removes batch effects while preserving biological variation
-- Automatic lambda parameter selection using two different methods
-- Visualization tools for lambda optimization
-- Synthetic data generation for testing and validation
-- Compatible with scikit-learn transformer interface

 ## Installation